wildonion/gem/README.md

 ## 🚀 Production Setup

-> Before going for production, read the following notes:

-- **NOTE**: make sure that you have the `conse.app` domain enabled and is pointing to the machine where the `gem` codes is hosted on.

-- **NOTE**: rerun the `renew.sh` on every changes to the nginx config file like hosting new codes, services or adding a new domain to the VPS.

-- **NOTE**: for every new (sub)domain inside the VPS there must be a new config file and a new ssl certificate inside the `infra/docker/nginx` folder related to that (sub)domain name.
+> before going for production, make make sure that you have the `conse.app` domain and the following subdomains are enabled in DNS panel and is pointing to the machine where the `gem` services codes are hosted on, note that for every new (sub)domain inside the VPS there must be a new nginx config file and a new ssl certificate inside the `infra/docker/nginx` folder related to that (sub)domain name which can be setup by running `renew.sh` on every changes to the nginx config file like hosting new codes, services or adding a new domain to the VPS.

-- **NOTE**: registered (sub)domain records in DNS panel must be:
 ```bash
 conse.app #---> this main domain is related to the home UI of the app
 api.mafia.conse.app #---> points to the conse mafia hyper APIs